 The downside of this approach is that the stub files are larger.
-This can slow down parsing.
+This can slow down the Checker Framework, because it parses the stub files each time it runs.

 If you do not have access to the Java source code